-The sprinklers shall conform to the manufacturer's drawings and specifications and to FM Approvals requirements.
+The sprinklers shall conform to the manufacturer's drawings and specifications and to the certification agency's requirements.

 4.1.2 Test/Verification

 A sample or samples shall be examined and compared to drawings and specifications.
 It shall be verified that the sample conforms to the physical and structural requirements described in Section 3, General Requirements.